What are the risk factors for acute myeloid leukemia?

 Certain chemical exposures

-Some studies have linked heavy workplace formaldehyde exposure to AML risk, but this link was not seen in other studies.
+Some studies have linked heavy workplace exposure to formaldehyde with AML risk, but this link has not been seen in some other studies.

-Chemo drugs known as topoisomerase II poisons are also linked to AML.
+Chemo drugs known as topoisomerase II inhibitors are also linked to AML.
 AML linked to these drugs tends to occur only a few years after treatment and without myelodysplastic syndrome developing first.
-Examples of topoisomerase II poisons include the drugs etoposide and teniposide, mitoxantrone, and the anthracyclines (epirubicin, doxorubicin).
+Examples of topoisomerase II inhibitors include etoposide, teniposide, mitoxantrone, epirubicin, and doxorubicin.

 For more information, see our document Second Cancers After Cancer Treatment.

 High-dose radiation exposure (such as being a survivor of an atomic bomb blast or nuclear reactor accident) increases the risk of developing AML.
-Japanese atomic bomb survivors had a greatly increased risk of developing acute leukemia, usually within 6 to 8 years after exposure.
+Japanese atomic bomb survivors had a greatly increased risk of developing acute leukemia, most often about 6 to 8 years after exposure.

 Radiation treatment for cancer has also been linked to an increased risk of AML.
 The risk varies based on the amount of radiation given and what area is treated, but is not as high as was seen after the atomic bomb blasts.

-The possible risks of leukemia from exposure to lower levels of radiation, such as from x-rays or CT scans, are not well-defined.
+The possible risks of leukemia from exposure to lower levels of radiation, such as from imaging tests like x-rays or CT scans, are not well-defined.
 If a fetus is exposed to radiation within the first months of development, it may carry an increased risk of leukemia, but the extent of the risk is not clear.
-If there is an increased risk it is likely to be small, but to be safe, most doctors try to limit a person’s exposure to radiation as much as possible.
+If there is an increased risk it is likely to be small, but to be safe, most doctors try to limit radiation exposure from tests as much as possible, especially in children and pregnant women.

 For more information, see our document X-rays, Gamma Rays and Cancer Risk.